LEGO/kong-aws-request-signing/Readme.md

 This plugin will sign a request with AWS SIGV4 and temporary credentials from `sts.amazonaws.com` requested using an OAuth token.

-It enables the secure use of AWS [Lambda URLs](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/) being registered as "Host" in a Kong service.
+The AWS SIGV4 signature enables secure proxying directly towards AWS services such as [Lambda URLs](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/).

 At the same time it drives down cost and complexity by excluding the AWS API Gateway and allowing to use AWS Lambdas directly.